 We are engaged in a business that exposes us to claims for product liability and warranty claims in the event our products actually or allegedly fail to perform as expected or the use of our products results, or is alleged to result, in property damage, personal injury or death.

-In the past, we have provided limited product warranties, generally covering periods from 12 to 36 months for Malibu brand boats and 12 to 24 months for Axis brand boats.
-Effective July 1, 2015, we began providing a limited warranty for a period up to five years to our consumers for both our Malibu and Axis brand boats manufactured after this point in time.
+Our Malibu and Axis brands have a limited warranty for a period up to five years.
+Prior to fiscal year 2016, we provided a limited warranty for a period of up to three years for our Malibu brand boats and two years for our Axis boats.
 We expect the extension of our warranty coverage period to increase our obligations to cover warranty claims over time resulting in an increase in our reserve to cover these warranty claims.

-For Cobalt boats, we provide limited warranty for a period of up to ten years on structural components such as hull/deck joints, bulkheads, floor, transom, stringers, and motor mount, and up to five years on manufactured or purchased components, including canvas and upholstery.
+For our Cobalt brand boats, we provide a structural warranty of up to ten years which covers hull/deck joints, bulkheads, floor, transom, stringers, and motor mount.
+In addition, we provide a five year bow-to-stern warranty on all components manufactured or purchased (excluding hull and deck structural components), including canvas and upholstery.
 Gelcoat is covered up to three years for Cobalt and one year for Malibu and Axis.
-If we complete our acquisition of Pursuit, we will continue to provide warranties for Pursuit boats, which provide limited warranty for a period of up to five years on structural components such as the hull, deck and fiberglass fuel tanks and defects in the gelcoat surface of the hull bottom, and up to two years for components and accessories, subject to certain exclusions.
-In addition, we will be assuming any warranty claims on Pursuit boats manufactured prior to our acquisition of Pursuit.
+For Pursuit boats, we provide a limited warranty for a period of up to five years on structural components such as the hull, deck and defects in the gelcoat surface of the hull bottom.
+Some materials, components or parts of the boat that are not covered by our limited product warranties are separately warranted by their manufacturers or suppliers.
+These other warranties include warranties covering engines purchased from suppliers and other components.
+We provide for a limited warranty of up to five years or five-hundred hours on engines that we manufacture for our Malibu and Axis models.

 Our standard warranties require us or our dealers to repair or replace defective products during such warranty periods at no cost to the consumer.
 Although we maintain product and general liability insurance of the types and in the amounts that we believe are customary for the industry, we are not fully insured against all such potential claims.
 We may experience legal claims in excess of our insurance coverage or claims that are not covered by insurance, either of which could adversely affect our business, financial condition and results of operations.
 Adverse determination of material product liability and warranty claims made against us could have a material adverse effect on our financial condition and harm our reputation.
 In addition, if any of our products are, or are alleged to be, defective, we may be required to participate in a recall of that product if the defect or alleged defect relates to safety.
-These and other claims we face could be costly to us and require substantial management attention.
+For example, we recently had to announce a recall on fuel pumps supplied to us by a third- party vendor and used in certain Malibu and Axis boats.
+While we do not currently expect this recall to have a material impact on our business, financial condition or results of operations, this recall and other claims we face could be costly to us and require substantial management attention.